-A participant, beneficiary, fiduciary or the Secretary of Labor may bring suit to require the distribution of a SAR or, presumably, to obtain equitable relief for any damage suffered as a consequence of an employer's failure to distribute a SAR.
-Criminal penalties can apply to willful violations of some ERISA requirements including Form 5500 filing and SAR distribution.
-Such willful violations are punishable by a fine of not more than \$100,000 or imprisonment for not more than 10 years, or both.
+A participant, beneficiary, fiduciary, or the Secretary of Labor may bring suit to require distribution of the SAR or, presumably, to obtain equitable relief for any damage suffered as a consequence of an employer's failure to distribute the SAR.
+Criminal penalties can apply to willful violations of some ERISA requirements, including Form 5500 filing and SAR distribution.
+Such willful violations (i.e., with intent to not meet the requirement) are punishable by a fine of not more than \$100,000 or imprisonment for not more than 10 years, or both.
 In the case of a violation by a person other than an individual (e.g., a corporation), the fine is limited to \$500,000.

-There is no other special penalty under ERISA for failure to provide a SAR.
-Presumably, however, a participant requesting a SAR who does not receive the summary within 30 days of that request can be awarded up to \$110 per day for each succeeding day (until the SAR is provided).
+There is no other special penalty under ERISA for failure to distribute SARs.
+Presumably, however, a participant requesting the SAR who does not receive the summary within 30 days of that request can be awarded up to \$110 per day for each succeeding day (until the SAR is provided).